MissInterpret/onyx-native/README.md

 interfaces that leverage Java's JNI and the memory management available to C++ hiding the native bootstrapping process and memory management of native code.
-This allows for the inclusion of native code in a way that requires few changes to native code and that is a natural fit to an information-flow-based workflow system that is purely functional.
+This allows for the inclusion of native code in a way that requires few changes and that is a natural fit to an information-flow-based workflow system that is purely functional.